mixxxdj/mixxx/source/chapters/library.rst

 Missing Tracks
 ==============

+.. versionchanged :: 1.11
+   The feature was defunct in previous versions.

 The Missing Tracks view is accessible by expanding Library tree item in the sidebar.
 Any tracks that were previously loaded into your library, but were later detected to be missing from your hard disk by Mixxx will appear here.